 Clear responsibilities mean that Process Automation can be tackled directly and put into concrete terms.
 A Center of Excellence is a starting point for the development of Digital Transformation.
 However, the approach is more suitable for the realization of long-term goals.
 You can and should start small.
 Training employees and automating coordinated processes need be neither complex nor expensive.
 Nevertheless, it makes sense to keep a competence center in mind.
 Responsibilities for automation tasks should be clearly assigned right from the start.

 However, you should always keep in mind that process automation is highly scalable, so while it's important to think bigger, it can still make sense to approach automation one step at a time.
 Be clear about how process automation integrates with your existing workflows and legacy systems.
-After all, in addition to complexity and available resources, the speed at which you need to deploy an automation solution and achieve initial real results certainly plays a role in the "make or buy" question.
+After all, in addition to complexity and available resources, the speed at which you need to deploy an automation solution and achieve initial real results certainly plays a role in the "process automation make or buy" question.
 Nevertheless, if you are looking to the future and striving for Hyperautomation, it can only be advantageous to build up know-how yourself in the company at an early stage.